pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/envoy.md

     ```shell
     pachctl config set active-context "<your-cluster-context-name>"
     ```

 1. Check that your are using the right context:

     ```shell
     pachctl config get active-context
     ```

   Your cluster context name should show up.
-You `pachctl` client now points to your cluster.
+Your `pachctl` client now points to your cluster.

 ### If you have deployed **Console**
-Point your browser to `<external-IP-address-or-domain-name`.
+Point your browser to `http://<external-IP-address-or-domain-name>`.
 No port number is needed.
 You will be prompted to log in to your Console.

 ### If you have installed **JupyterHub and the Mount Extension**
-The connection string to your Pachyderm cluster (check the login form accessible by clicking on the mount extension icon in the far left tab bar) is now "grpc://<external-IP-address-or-domain-name>:80".
+The connection string to your Pachyderm cluster (check the login form accessible by clicking on the mount extension icon in the far left tab bar of your JupyterLab) is now `grpc://<external-IP-address-or-domain-name>:80`.

 ## Quick Cloud Deployment With Envoy

 Follow your regular [QUICK Cloud Deploy documentation](../quickstart/), but for those few steps:

-- In section 2 (Create Your Values.yaml), replace your values yaml with the following.
-Pick your cloud provider.
-Replace the dummy values with their relevant information.
+- In section 2 (Create Your Values.yaml), replace your values yaml with the YAML files provided below.
+Make sure to replace the dummy values with their relevant information.
 Then proceed with the helm installation as detailed in section 3.
-- To [connect your `pachctl` client to your cluster](#to-connect-your-pachctl-client-to-your-cluster),replace section 4 with the instructions detailed above.
+- To [connect your `pachctl` client to your cluster](#to-connect-your-pachctl-client-to-your-cluster),replace section 4 with the instructions detailed in the link.
 - To [connect to Console](#if-you-have-deployed-console), replace section 5 with the instructions provided in the link.
 - If you deployed JupyterHub (section 7), use the instructions in the link to [login to the Mount Extension](#if-you-have-installed-jupyterhub-and-the-mount-extension).